Bully (PlayStation 2)

 Perhaps Jimmy was supposed to press it during the boss fight in Fighting Johnny Vincent?

-Holding L1 and pressing DOWN, DOWN, DOWN, DOWN on a second controller will display the text "cheat activated".
+Holding L1 and pressing DOWN, DOWN, DOWN, DOWN on the second controller will display the line "Cheat activated".

 Police Station/Pizza Parlor

 Cornelius refers to a pizza parlor in New Coventry during the mission Wrong Part of Town.
 In the final game, no such parlor exists - it was replaced with a police station, likely because there wasn't a spawn point where Jimmy would be after being busted.
 The pizza parlor's ambience music can still be heard emitting from the police station.

 The pizza parlor, as seen in David Byun's website, was originally called "Sponge Crust Pizza".
 Byun was in charge of graphic art for the game.

 There is a restroom door in the hideout that is always locked but is unlocked after beating the game.

 This is because this door shares the same name as the door in the library, which gets unlocked after beating Ted in Complete Mayhem.

 The mission The Tenements spawns a door that locks an empty room that is otherwise accessible.

 This door is called "BossFight_NortonsDoor".
 It's possible Norton's boss fight was supposed to take place here, rather than in the bigger room on the other side of the building.